This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 On regulatory issues

-At the investment summit Keir Starmer talked about the regulatory burden on business and investment, and a need for reduction in bureaucratic ‘red-tape’ as a way of unlocking more growth.
+At the Investment Summit, Keir Starmer talked about the regulatory burden on business and investment, and a need for reduction in bureaucratic ‘red-tape’ as a way of unlocking more growth.

-He stated there would be a reduction in the regulatory burden to investors by asking the likes of the Competition and Markets authority to prioritise growth and investment and then encourage other authorities to do the same.
+He stated there would be a reduction in the regulatory burden to investors by asking the likes of the Competition and Markets Authority to prioritise growth and investment and then encourage other authorities to do the same.

 The major concern raised by the panel on deregulation, especially in financial services, was the potential negative impact on corporate governance.
-So, whilst the principle is welcome one, and the general idea of streamlined processes to encourage investment in the UK markets and infrastructure are hugely welcome, how it is monitored and governed is another question all together.
+So, whilst the principle is welcome one, and the general idea of streamlined processes to encourage investment in the UK markets and infrastructure are positive, how it is monitored and governed is another question all together.

 In general, there was support for more focus on unblocking planning for physical infrastructure.
 But it was pointed out that inefficiencies in construction, such as regulatory delays, and the need for government resources to support policy changes are barriers to success.